Eugene O'Neill: Illness and death

-After suffering from multiple health problems (including depression and alcoholism) over many years, O'Neill ultimately faced a severe Parkinsons-like tremor in his hands which made it impossible for him to write during the last 10 years of his life; he had tried using dictation but found himself unable to compose in that way.
-While at Tao House, O'Neill had intended to write a cycle of 11 plays chronicling an American family since the 1800s.
-Only two of these, A Touch of the Poet and More Stately Mansions, were ever completed.
-As his health worsened, O'Neill lost inspiration for the project and wrote three largely autobiographical plays, The Iceman Cometh, Long Day's Journey into Night, and A Moon for the Misbegotten.
-He managed to complete Moon for the Misbegotten in 1943, just before leaving Tao House and losing his ability to write.
-Drafts of many other uncompleted plays were destroyed by Carlotta at Eugene's request.
+After suffering from multiple health problems (including depression and alcoholism) over many years, O'Neill ultimately faced a severe Parkinson's-like tremor in his hands that made it impossible for him to write during the last ten years of his life; he tried dictation but found himself unable to compose that way.
+While at Tao House, O'Neill had intended to write a collection of works he called "the Cycle", chronicling American life spanning from 1755 to 1932.
+Only two of the eleven plays O'Neill proposed, A Touch of the Poet and More Stately Mansions, were completed.
+As his health worsened, O'Neill lost inspiration for the project and wrote three largely autobiographical plays, The Iceman Cometh, Long Day's Journey into Night, and A Moon for the Misbegotten, which he completed in 1943, just before leaving Tao House and losing his ability to write.
+The book "Love and Admiration and Respect": The O'Neill-Commins Correspondence" includes an extended account written by Saxe Commins, O'Neill's publisher, in which he talks of "snatches of dialogue" between Carlotta and O'Neill over the disappearance of a group of manuscripts that O'Neill had brought with him from San Francisco.
+"When the table was cleared I learned the cause of the tension; the manuscripts were lost.
+They had disappeared mysteriously during the day and there was no clue to their whereabouts."

-O'Neill died at the Sheraton Hotel (now Boston University's Kilachand Hall) on Bay State Road in Boston, on November 27, 1953, at the age of 65.
+O'Neill died at the Sheraton Hotel (now Boston University's Kilachand Hall) on Bay State Road in Boston on November 27, 1953, at age 65.
 As he was dying, he whispered: "I knew it.
 I knew it.
 Born in a hotel room and died in a hotel room."
 He is interred in the Forest Hills Cemetery in Boston's Jamaica Plain neighborhood.

 In 1956 Carlotta arranged for his autobiographical play Long Day's Journey into Night to be published, although his written instructions had stipulated that it not be made public until 25 years after his death.
 It was produced on stage to tremendous critical acclaim and won the Pulitzer Prize in 1957.
-This last play is widely considered to be his finest.
+It is widely considered his finest play.
 Other posthumously published works include A Touch of the Poet (1958) and More Stately Mansions (1967).

-In 1967, the United States Postal Service honored O'Neill with a Prominent Americans series (1965–1978) $1 postage stamp.
+In 1967 the United States Postal Service honored O'Neill with a Prominent Americans series (1965–1978) $1 postage stamp.

-In 2000, a team of researchers studying O'Neill's autopsy report concluded that he died of cerebellar cortical atrophy, a rare form of brain deterioration unrelated to either alcohol use or Parkinson's disease.
+In 2000 a team of researchers studying O'Neill's autopsy report concluded that he died of cerebellar cortical atrophy, a rare form of brain deterioration unrelated to either alcohol use or Parkinson's disease.